jentoyn/eleventy-base-blog-MayDemo/content/about/index.md

 ---
 # About Me

-I am a person that does cool stuff.
+I am a person that does cool stuff!